golang/proposal/design/12416-cgo-pointers.md

 * Go code may pass a Go pointer to C provided that the Go memory to which it points does not contain any Go pointers.
-  That rule must be preserved during C execution, in that the program must not store any Go pointers into that memory.
+  * The rule must be preserved during C execution: the C code must not store any Go pointers into that memory.
-  When passing a pointer to a field in struct, the Go memory in question is the memory occupied by the field, not the entire struct.
+  * When passing a pointer to a field in a struct, the Go memory in question is the memory occupied by the field, not the entire struct.

-* C code may otherwise use the Go pointer and the Go memory to which it points freely during the call.
+  * When passing a pointer to an element in an array or slice, the Go memory in question is the entire array or the entire backing array of the slice.

-  However, C code may not keep a copy of the Go pointer after the call returns.
+* C code may not keep a copy of a Go pointer after the call returns.
-  C code may not modify the Go pointer to point outside of the Go memory (a pointer just past the end is permissible, as is usual in C).

 * If Go code passes a Go pointer to a C function, the C function must return.
-  While there are no documented time limits, a C function that simply blocks holding a Go pointer while other goroutines are running may eventually cause the program to run out of memory and fail.
+  * While there are no documented time limits, a C function that simply blocks holding a Go pointer while other goroutines are running may eventually cause the program to run out of memory and fail.

 * A Go function called by C code may not return a Go pointer.
-  A Go function called by C code may take C pointers as arguments, and it may store non-pointer or C pointer data through those pointers, but it may not store a Go pointer into memory pointed to by a C pointer.
+  * A Go function called by C code may take C pointers as arguments, and it may store non-pointer or C pointer data through those pointers, but it may not store a Go pointer into memory pointed to by a C pointer.
-  A Go function called by C code may take a Go pointer as an argument, but it must preserve the property that the Go memory to which it points does not contain any Go pointers.
+  * A Go function called by C code may take a Go pointer as an argument, but it must preserve the property that the Go memory to which it points does not contain any Go pointers.

 ### Examples